MRI Scan Reads And Interpretations From $48 Per Study

 Remote Magnetic Resonance Imaging Scan Reading Services, Off-Site MRI Diagnostic Interpretations and Outsourced MRI Study Reporting Services

-Remote magnetic resonance imaging (MRI) scan reading and diagnostic interpretation service prices start at $20 per study.
-MRI second opinion fees start at $300.
+Remote magnetic resonance imaging (MRI) scan reading and diagnostic interpretation service prices start at $48 per study.

 You can get fast and accurate MRI interpretations online from National Diagnostic Imaging.